atarazana/gramola-operator/part-1-1.md

 - **platform**: string (it can only be `kubernetes` or `openshift`)
 - **domainName**: string, defaults to `minikube.local` (only used if `platform == kubernetes`)

-The next command creates a Golang struct representation of an empty template of CRD and also a Controller (the piece of code in charge of reacting to kubernetes events of interest to the operator).
+The next command creates a Golang struct representation of an empty template of CRD and also a Controller (the piece of code in charge of reacting to Kubernetes events of interest to the operator).

 > **NOTE:** This has changed compare to versions 0.x now you can create the API and also the controller with one command thaks to `--resource=true` and `--controller=true`